Achievement-Unlocked-Liberica/espresso-achievement/src/main/java/espresso/achievement/service/acceptanceCriteria/delete-achievement-ac.md

 **When** the DELETE request is made to `/api/cmd/achievement/8NctRKY` **Then** the system should:
 - Catch exception in AchievementHandlerExceptionPolicy.handleException()
-- Return HTTP 500 Internal Server Error
+- Return HTTP 400 Bad Request
-- Return error response with correlation ID for traceability
+- Return error response with friendly error message
 - Roll back any partial changes to maintain data integrity
-- Log error details with correlation ID
+- Log error details for traceability

 ### AC8: Proper Deletion Order and Domain Events
 **Given** a valid deletion request for achievement with associated data